jgoerzen/docker-bbs-renegade/dos-bbs/README.md

 child images may alter these defaults.
 If you do not see a DOSBox terminal, then the command `dosboxconsole` should get one for you.

+Don't worry if the TelnetBBS consoles feel sluggish; DOSBox is set to frameskip=30 on them to help reduce wasted CPU cycles.
+The dosboxconsole doesn't do any frameskip, however.

 # Telnet ports

 Telnet is exposed on port 23, and runs the TelnetBBS system.